 Could I Experience Back Pain After Extreme Weight Loss, Especially In Post Surgery Situations?

 Although weight loss will most often help health problems you are experiencing, there are some cases where extreme amounts of weight loss may create back pain.
 It is not uncommon for people who have surgery to remove excess weight to run into back issues post op.

-With bariatric surgery people will complain about back pain in post surgery recovery.
-Commonly with gastric bypass surgery the location of the back pain varies, but generally is in the mid to lower back.
+With bariatric surgery, people will complain about back pain in post-surgery recovery.
+Commonly with gastric bypass surgery, the location of the back pain varies but generally is in the mid to lower back.
 This type of pain from excessive weight loss may be attributed to reduced body fat because it lowers cushioning, potentially creating discomfort or affecting your spinal alignment.
 When considering if you should get gastric bypass surgery it’s important to be aware of the side effects that come along with the procedure.
 The main symptoms of gastric bypass surgery include dumping syndrome, dehydration, gallstones, hair loss, indigestion, and back pain.

-In most situations people who undergo a bariatric weight loss surgery will have had more severe back pain prior to surgery rather than post surgery.
+In most situations, people who undergo a bariatric weight loss surgery will have had more severe back pain prior to surgery rather than post surgery.

 I am Overweight and My Back Hurts - When Should I See A Doctor?

 If the back pain you’re experiencing is persistent and debilitating, visiting a doctor is your best option.
 Initially, you may just want to visit with your family's general practitioner.
 However, you may have to eventually visit with a more specialized surgeon depending on the severity of your condition and whether or not it has to do with your spine.
 Occasionally, back pain is a symptom of a much more serious condition that you would want a doctor to diagnose.
-Many of the above conditions make take a doctor's diagnosis before your really know what is going on.
+Many of the above conditions make take a doctor's diagnosis before you really know what is going on.